porsager/postgres/README.md

 ## Custom Types

-You can add ergonomic support for custom types, or simply use `sql.typed(value, type)` inline, where type is the PostgreSQL `oid` for the type and the correctly serialized value. _(`oid` values for types can be found in the `pg_catalog.pg_types` table.)_
+You can add ergonomic support for custom types, or simply use `sql.typed(value, type)` inline, where type is the PostgreSQL `oid` for the type and the correctly serialized string. _(`oid` values for types can be found in the `pg_catalog.pg_types` table.)_

-Using custom types is necessary if using parameters with [`DO` queries](https://www.postgresql.org/docs/9.0/sql-do.html).
-If not doing this, PostgreSQL will throw a `could not determine data type of parameter $1` error.

-Adding Query helpers is the recommended approach which can be done like this:
+Adding Query helpers is the cleanest approach which can be done like this:

 ```js
 const sql = postgres({